 - If you buy stock for dividends, then you have to see the history of the company.
 In history, you have to look for 20 to 30 years.
 (One Up On Wall Street: Chapter 13)

-- In this period if the company misses any dividend. so this is very important because if you buy slow grower and they miss dividend, then this stock does not become double in number. so you are found in a trap. so always check for dividend yield.
+- In this period if the company misses any dividend. so this is very important because if you buy slow growers and they miss dividends, then this stock does not become double in number. so you are found in a trap. so always check for dividend yield.
 (One Up On Wall Street: Chapter 13)